Take Back the Night (song): Commercial performance

 "Take Back the Night" reached the top-forty positions in most countries.
 In the United States, "Take Back the Night" debuted at number 47, before climbing eight spots to number 39.
 Eventually, the song reached a peak of number 29, becoming Timberlake's lowest charting-single in the United States.
 The song was a little better on the Pop Songs chart, debuting at number 20, becoming the greatest gainer of the week, and on the Hot R&B/Hip-Hop Songs chart, where it reached the top-ten, becoming his sixth top-ten on the R&B charts.
 In the United Kingdom, the song also failed to reach the top-twenty, peaking at number 22, remaining one of his lowest charting solo singles, only losing to "Tunnel Vision".

 In Ireland, the song missed the top-forty, only reaching number 49, while in Germany, the song only peaked at number 52.
 In France, the song was his only single to miss the top-forty, only peaking at number 85.
 In Switzerland, "Take Back the Night" became Timberlake's lowest charting solo single, only reaching number 48 - his lowest was 2003's "I'm Lovin' It", with a peak of number 47.

 Live performances

 Timberlake performed the song live for the first time at the Wireless Festival on July 12, 2013.
 On August 25, 2013, Timberlake also performed the song at the 2013 MTV Video Music Awards at Barclays Center as part of a medley.
-The song is featured on Timberlake's 2013/14 The 20/20 Experience World Tour.
+The song is featured on Timberlake's 2013/14 The 20/20 Experience World Tour as well as Timberlake's Legends of the Summer Stadium Tour with rapper Jay-Z (2013).